£202 Find Cheap Flights from New York State to Scotland

 • What is the cheapest time of day to fly to Scotland?

-The cheapest time of day to fly to Scotland is generally at night, when retur flights cost £686 on average.
-Morning departures are around 59% more expensive than evening flights, on average.
-The most expensive time of day to fly to Scotland is generally in the morning, which is peak travel time and where the average cost of a ticket is £1,182.
+The cheapest time of day to fly to Scotland is generally at night, when retur flights cost £558 on average.
+The most expensive time of day to fly to Scotland is generally at night, which is peak travel time and where the average cost of a ticket is £558.

 • What is the cheapest flight to Scotland?